mmichlin66/mmichlin66.github.io/mimbl/introduction.md

 As we can see the component structure is pretty similar to that of React.
 The HelloWorld class is a class-based component because it derives from the Mimbl's Component class.
 It's `render` method uses JSX to lay out the HTML structure.

-The component defines a reference object `refName` and passes it on to the `<input>` element.
+The component declares a reference `refName` and passes it on to the `<input>` element.
 It also defines a `name` field that is used to remember the value from the `<input>` element when the user clicks the button.
 The button element is passed the event handler method `onSayHelloTo` for the `click` event.
 The `<span>` element displays the "Hello to" string combined with the value of the `name` field whenever the component is updated.

 When the user clicks the button, the reference object is used to retrieve the `<input>` element's current value and to store it in the component's `name` field.
 Since the `name` property is decorated with `@trigger` the component will be re-rendered as soon as the value of the `name` property changes.